Buzut/steroids/README.md

 A handfull of pre-defined functions in `functions.php`:

 * Built-in pagination
+* Markdown rendering function to render Markdown in templates
 * Image optimisation built-in
 * And many more, just take a look at [functions.php](functions.php)